Savannah River Site Offers Public a Look Behind the Barricades

 AIKEN, S.C.
-(December 19, 2017) – Registration is now open for the Savannah River Site 2018 public tour program.
-More than 1,000 seats are available during 22 tours to be held throughout the year.
-The program is managed by Savannah River Nuclear Solutions (SRNS) for the Department of Energy Savannah River Operations Office.
+(Jan.
+2, 2019) – Registration is now open for the 2019 Savannah River Site (SRS) pub-lic tour program.
+More than 750 seats are available on 22 tours to be held throughout the year.
+The program is managed by Savannah River Nuclear Solutions (SRNS) for the U.S. Department of Energy – Savannah River Operations Office.

-“We want to ensure that local citizens, newcomers and visitors to the area are fully informed about the missions and current activities at the Savannah River Site,” said Elizabeth Harm, SRNS Tour Program Coordinator.
-“Though we work hard to meet this goal in a variety of ways, participating in a public tour provides the perfect opportunity to see the incredible work being accomplished here behind the fences.”
+“We want to ensure that local citizens, newcomers and visitors to the area are fully informed about the missions and current activities at SRS,” said Bob Bonnett, SRNS Tour Program Coordinator.
+“We work hard to meet this goal in a variety of ways but participating in a public tour provides the perfect opportunity to see the incredible work being accomplished here behind the fences.”

-Savannah River Nuclear Solutions is a Fluor-led company whose members are Fluor Federal Services, Newport News Nuclear and Honeywell, responsible for the management and operations of the Department of Energy’s Savannah River Site, including the Savannah River National Laboratory, located near Aiken, South Carolina.
+Savannah River Nuclear Solutions, a Fluor-led company with Newport News Nuclear and Honeywell, is responsible for the management and operations of the Department of Energy’s Savannah River Site, including the Savannah River National Laboratory, located near Aiken, South Carolina.

 Visit us on the web at www.savannahrivernuclearsolutions.com